Xinxi-Zhang/Re-MeanFlow/README.md

 <div align="center">
 <img width="800" alt="Image" src="docs/header.jpg" />
 </div>
-<b>Summary</b>: Re-MeanFlow enables efficient one-step generative modeling by learning mean velocities along rectified trajectories, achieving state-of-the-art one-step FID of 3.03 on ImageNet 512.  <br> <br>
+<b>Summary</b>: Re-MeanFlow enables efficient one-step generative modeling by learning mean velocities on rectified, straighter trajectories, smoothing the optimization landscape and achieving state-of-the-art one-step generation on ImageNet.  <br> <br>

 We provide a minimalist codebase for Imagenet 64 (pixel space) and 512 (latent space) in this repo, initialized from [EDM2-S](https://github.com/NVlabs/edm2).
 For simplicity, we will only include 512×512 examples when they are nearly identical to the 64×64 setup.